goehlemichael/terraform-podcast/README.md

 [apple podcast connect](https://help.apple.com/itc/podcasts_connect/#/itcc0e1eaa94)

 How to use:

-You will need a domain name ideally already purchased through route53 Two main buckets:
+Two main buckets:
 The content bucket which stores the mp3s and the rss feed which is where the lambda function stores the xml file it generates